shubham526/ikat-annotation-interface/README.md

 This generates a 32-character hexadecimal key.
 You can adjust the length by changing the argument passed to `token_hex()`.
 You should store this key in a safe place and use it to set the environment variable as described above.

 ## Downloading the evaluation results
-We provide a script to fetch evaluation results from an SQLite database and organize it by user.
+We provide a [script](https://github.com/shubham526/ikat-annotation-interface/blob/main/write_results_to_json.py) to fetch evaluation results from an SQLite database and organize them by users.
 The organized data is then written to a JSON file.

 ### Command-line arguments
 The script accepts two command-line arguments: